jnsangalang/c03-24-code-solutions/css-positioning/css-positioning-quiz-notes.md

 - How does setting `position: absolute` on an element affect where it appears on the page?

-it appears above the document flow, in its own layer
+it appears above the document flow, moves up, in its own layer

 - How do you constrain an absolutely positioned element to a containing block?

-if no ancestor elements have position property defined, then all ancestor elements will be static, resulting in the absolutely positioned element will be contained in initial containing block
+set containing block to any position, other than static

 - What are the four box offset properties?